Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This healthy pumpkin chocolate chip bread is super moist, wholesome, studded with semi-sweet chocolate chips, and packed with pumpkin pie spice flavor!
-Bake this on a cool fall day to warm up your house, and then enjoy it for breakfast, snacks, or a healthy dessert.
-Serving with coffee?
-That goes without saying ;).
+This wholesome pumpkin chocolate chip bread is super moist, studded with semi-sweet chocolate chips, and packed with warm pumpkin pie spice flavor!
+Bake this on a cool fall day both to warm up your house and make it smell like a fall dream.
+Then enjoy it for breakfast, snacks, or even dessert.

 Inside of loaf of healthy pumpkin chocolate chip bread this recipe